 Now that winter appears to have retreated to the southern hemisphere, your once snow-covered roof is now basking in the spring sunshine.
 What to do?
 Perhaps a trip up to your roof is in order.
-So dust off your ladder, slap on some gloves, and take a look.
+So dust off your ladder, slap on some gloves and do some spring roof inspections.

 Clean those gutters